 - Step 5

-- You’ll get an email from the University regarding the outcome of your progress review and the formal warning period
+- The University will send the outcome of your progress review meeting and the unsatisfactory progress period to your student email account.

 Implications for student visa holders

-If you discontinue your candidature before the expiration of the three-month formal warning period, the University will cancel your Confirmation of Enrolment (CoE) and inform the Department of Education and Training and the Department of Home Affairs.
+If you withdraw from your course before the expiration of the three-month unsatisfactory progress period, the University will cancel your Confirmation of Enrolment (CoE) and inform the Department of Education and Training and the Department of Home Affairs.
 If you want to extend your stay in Australia for further study you will need to be admitted into a different course of study and apply for a new visa.

-I’ve been told I'm getting a ‘formal warning’
+I’ve been told I'm getting a show cause notice

-The University will send an unsatisfactory progress notification, with an attached ‘show cause’ notice, to your University student email address.
+The University will send a show cause notice to your University student email address.

 The show cause notice includes:

-- the start and end date for the formal warning period
+- the start and end date for the unsatisfactory progress period.

-- the tasks you need to achieve that will result in a satisfactory progress outcome
+- the tasks you need to achieve to make satisfactory progress.

-A formal warning means that the University has serious concerns regarding your ability to succeed in your course.
+When you receive a show cause notice it means that the University has serious concerns regarding your ability to succeed in your course.
 If you choose to make changes to your enrolment you may find this will hinder your ability to demonstrate you have made satisfactory progress.
-Any application to make changes to your enrolment while under a formal warning will be considered, but may not be approved.
+Any application to make changes to your enrolment will be considered by the principal supervisor and requires approval by the dean but may not always be approved.

-Applications for changes to candidature received after a formal warning of unsatisfactory progress has been issued require supporting documentation.
-Refer to the guidelines for supporting documentation when applying for special consideration.
+Applications for changes to candidature require supporting documentation.
+The document requirements are the same as what is required when applying for special consideration.

-If you do apply to make a change during your formal warning period, the following factors will be taken into account when considering your request:
+If you do apply to make a change while your progress is unsatisfactory, the following factors will be taken into account when considering your request:

 - course specific requirements